Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 In 2015, India became the world’s top arms importer, and the bulk of those imports came from Russia.
 From 2009 to 2013, Russia provided roughly 75 percent of India’s military imports.
 “Russia has been India’s foremost defense partner through the decades,” Modi said on December 11, 2014.
 “Even as India’s options have increased today, Russia will remain our most important defense partner.”
 The two countries have also agreed on joint development and production of future, cutting-edge weapons systems.

-In an article titled “America’s New Nightmare: India, China Plus Russia,” Russia’s Svobodnaya Pressa wrote about the congealing bond between Russia, India and China: “For Russia, the rapprochement between India and China is an issue of paramount importance.
+In an article titled “America’s New Nightmare: India, China Plus Russia,” Russia’s Svobodnaya Pressa wrote about the congealing bond between these three nations: “For Russia, the rapprochement between India and China is an issue of paramount importance.
 For a long time, the concept of a strategic triangle between Russia, China and India has existed, but until recently it has not appeared particularly viable.
 The ric [Russia, India, China], as the group is known, has been largely an economic forum, without much to show in strategic terms” (May 14, 2015).

 But somewhat suddenly, things are different.
 The three are the top shareholders in China’s aiib, all are part of brics bank, and all are members of the sco.
 All of these massive institutions are designed to diminish and eventually end the era of Western dominance.
 In February of 2015, ric held its 13th meeting during which members called for a new world order and vowed to “build a more just, fair and stable international political and economic order.”